15.9 Command-Line Parsing

 A table is a list of flag specification sets.
 Each set is represented as a pair of two items: a mode symbol and a list of either help strings or flag specifications.
-A mode symbol is one of 'once-each, 'once-any, 'multi, 'final, or 'help-labels, with the same meanings as the corresponding clause tags in command-line.
-For the 'help-labels mode, a list of help string is provided.
+A mode symbol is one of 'once-each, 'once-any, 'multi, 'final, 'help-labels, 'usage-help, or 'ps with the same meanings as the corresponding clause tags in command-line.
+For the 'help-labels, 'usage-help or 'ps mode, a list of help strings is provided.
 For the other modes, a list of flag specifications is provided, where each specification maps a number of flags to a single handler procedure.
 A specification is a list of three items:

 A list of strings for the flags defined by the spec.
 See command-line for information about the format of flag strings.

 A procedure to handle the flag and its arguments when one of the flags is found on the command line.
 The arity of this handler procedure determines the number of arguments consumed by the flag: the handler procedure is called with a flag string plus the next few arguments from the command line to match the arity of the handler procedure.
 The handler procedure must accept at least one argument to receive the flag.
 If the handler accepts arbitrarily many arguments, all of the remaining arguments are passed to the handler.
 A handler procedure’s arity must either be a number or an arity-at-least value.